On the link between finite QFT and standard RG approaches: Generalities

 The calculation of the renormalization factors $Z_2$, $Z_4$ is performed in a specific renormalization scheme.
 Physical observables ultimately cannot depend on the choice of the particular scheme.
-This requirement imposes certain constraints on the parameters defined in different renormalization programs and finally leads to the \textit{renormalization group} (RG) approach, see Refs.~\cite{Bogolyubov:1959bfo,Itzykson:1980rh,Collins:1984xc} for details.
-This relates to the RG equation, which for the n-point correlation function has the form \cite{Itzykson:1980rh}
+This requirement imposes certain constraints on the parameters defined in different renormalization programs and finally leads to the RG approach, see Refs.~\cite{Bogolyubov:1959bfo,Itzykson:1980rh,Collins:1984xc} for details.
+The related RG equation for the n-point correlation function has the following form \cite{Itzykson:1980rh}